 The Soul Of A New Microsoft

 Microsoft's Big Bet

-For more than two decades, Jay Greene has written about some of the most important companies, business trends and top executives in the world.
+For nearly three decades, Jay Greene has written about some of the most important companies, business trends and top executives in the world.
+He is currently a reporter with The Wall Street Journal.
 From 2000 to 2009, he served as BusinessWeek’s Seattle bureau chief, overseeing the magazine’s coverage in the Pacific Northwest.
-Greene’s primary reporting responsibility was Microsoft.
-He frequently spoke with Bill Gates and Steve Ballmer, covering the company’s battles with antitrust regulators both domestically and abroad and chronicling the company’s transition from scrappy upstart to bureaucratic giant.
+Greene has focused on technology, and regularly interviews some of the industries most prominent executives including Bill Gates and Jeff Bezos.

 That reporting led Greene to write his first book, Design Is How It Works, a look at the innovation process at such companies as Virgin Atlantic, Nike and Lego.
 His reporting shows that the best design isn’t merely about style and form.
 It’s about the way products and services work.
 Greene explains how the smartest companies place a premium on design because it helps them intuit what customers want often before customers even know they want it.

-In March 2011, Greene joined CBS Interactive's CNET as a senior writer.
-Prior to joining BusinessWeek, Greene covered Microsoft for The Seattle Times.
-He also worked as a business reporter for The Orange County Register, Variety, The Plain Dealer in Cleveland, The Daily News in Los Angeles, and The Press Enterprise in Riverside, California.
+In February 2016, Greene joined The Wall Street Journal as a reporter.
+He's also written for The Seattle Times, CNET, The Orange County Register, Variety, The Plain Dealer in Cleveland, The Daily News in Los Angeles, and The Press Enterprise in Riverside, California.